noir-lang/noir/docs/docs/noir/standard_library/meta/typ.md

 #include_code as_mutable_reference noir_stdlib/src/meta/typ.nr rust

-If this is a mutable reference type `&mut T`, retursn the mutable type `T`.
+If this is a mutable reference type `&mut T`, returns the mutable type `T`.

 ### as_slice